Garbage Management On Board

 We met a boat earlier this season who raved about their can crusher.
 Rather than filling up endless garbage bags with air-filled cylinders, they can generate flattish frisbees that take up way less room in a bag.
 Lacking one of those, you can stomp on the can and fold in the edges.
 Point being?
 Make your trash take up less space.
 It doesn’t hurt either that getting rid of garbage in the Bahamas often is accompanied by a per bag fee; fewer bags, more money left in the cruising kitty.

-• Plastic waste.
+Plastic waste.
 Oh plastic waste.
 Ugh.
-Taking a cue from our friends on Sailing Totem, we’ve started collecting water bottles or wider-mouthed Gatorade bottles with tops on them.
+Taking a cue from our friends on Sailing Totem, we’ve started picking up water bottles or wider-mouthed Gatorade bottles with tops on them.
+These are collected from beach trash!
 My preference is the smaller, pint-sized containers, rather than larger ones; my masher of choice goes to the bottom of the smaller bottles!
 If we use up something aboard that’s in a plastic bottle, we keep it for stuffing full of the rest of the plastic trash.
-Dukes mayonnaise is a good example . . .
+The Dukes mayonnaise in the photo is a good example . . .
 Keep the top!
 All plastic trash goes into these.
 Grocery bags rescued from the ocean, wine bladders.
 Pasta wrappers, cookie sleeves, meat wrappers.
 Dental floss.
 The sleeve from a roll of Sunbrella fabric we finally used for a canvas project.
 Beer bottle tops.
 Anything plastic.
 Rigid plastic is cut into ribbons or little squares.
 I use the end of a wooden spatula to mash the stuff into the bottle.
 An absolutely astonishing amount of plastic trash fits into one small water bottle.
 As in, what was originally an overflowing trash can becomes a multi-colored, densely packed pint-sized water bottle.
 Might give a can crusher a run for its money.

 We’ll be in Vermont for a chunk of the summer, and I’m hoping to bring the “stuff plastic trash into plastic trash” concept up there.
 It reduces the volume immensely, always helpful when we similarly pay a per-bag fee for disposal.
 And while we can’t throw food scraps overboard, the state of Vermont has a mandatory composting system in place with community composting spots, and there’s a robust recycling program (though where does that recycled stuff actually go is a totally different question . . .)